 Peter is currently undertaking his PhD.
 His research focuses on company law and particularly in the law regulating corporate groups and whether these groups demonstrate a coherent pattern.
 Prior to Exeter, Peter obtained his LL.B at Nottingham Law School and his LL.M and LPC at the University of Law in Bristol.

-Peter is also an associate fellow of the higher education academy.
+In 2019 he was recognised as an associate fellow of the higher education academy.

 - 12:00 – 13:00

 To be booked in advance: https://calendly.com/p-underwood

 Research group links

 Peter’s research focuses on how the Companies Act regulates corporate groups and how this differs between industry sectors.
 The research will investigate the practical considerations that determine how corporations are constructed and show how this differs between industries.